Plugin System

 actionIdvalues on toolbar buttons and menu items log a console warning.
 The plugin is never blocked.

-The entire process runs once at startup.
-Plugins are loaded in parallel using Promise.allSettled, so one failing plugin doesn't block others from loading.
-Daintree can also unload a plugin cleanly at runtime through an internal unloadPlugin(pluginId) service, which removes the plugin's IPC handlers and unregisters its panel kinds, toolbar buttons, and menu items.
-This is used by Daintree's own lifecycle management; there's no IPC hook for plugins to trigger their own unload yet.
+The whole process runs once at startup.
+Plugins load in parallel through Promise.allSettled, so one failing plugin doesn't block the others.
+Daintree can also unload a plugin cleanly at runtime through an internal unloadPlugin(pluginId) service.
+It removes the plugin's IPC handlers; unregisters its actions, panel kinds, toolbar buttons, menu items, forge descriptors and implementations, and decoration descriptors and implementations; disposes every onDidChange* subscription; calls the cleanup function returned by activate(); and broadcasts a decorations-changed event so any stale decorations clear.
+Daintree uses this for its own lifecycle management.
+There's no IPC hook for a plugin to trigger its own unload yet.

 Limitations

 The plugin system is in early development.
-Current constraints to be aware of:
+Constraints to know about right now:

 - No hot-reload.
-Any change to a plugin requires a full restart of Daintree.
+Any change to a plugin needs a full restart of Daintree.

 - No sandbox.
 Main process plugins run with full Node.js access.
-There is no permission model or capability restriction.
+The

-- No marketplace.
-Plugins are installed manually by placing files in
+permissionsarray is disclosure only, not enforced isolation.
+The only thing it enforces is action confirmation prompts. - No marketplace.
+Plugins are installed by hand, by placing files in

-~/.daintree/plugins/. - No user-facing disable/unload.
+~/.daintree/plugins/. - No user-facing disable/unload for user plugins.
 A clean unload path exists internally (

-unloadPlugin) and Daintree uses it during its own lifecycle, but there's no in-app control or IPC surface for disabling a plugin.
-The only way to remove a plugin today is to delete its directory and restart. - No main-to-renderer push.
-The
+unloadPlugin) and Daintree uses it during its own lifecycle, but there's no in-app control or IPC surface for a user plugin to disable itself.
+The only way to remove a user plugin today is to delete its directory and restart.
+(Built-in plugins can be disabled, see Built-in Plugins.) - File decorations are diff-list only.
+Decorations render in the Review Hub diff file list and nowhere else.
+There's no general file-tree, tab, or breadcrumb decoration, and no

 rendererfield is deprecated and ignored at load time.
 All plugin logic runs in the main process and drives the renderer through IPC.